 2. Every vote counts – so getting even one person to register as a voter can make a big difference as to who wins the seat

 3. Pakatan Rakyat in Perak has been screwed by the 3 frogs that jumped out from Pakatan Rakyat – so winning more seats will ensure similar will not happen again (frogs may jump again but that will not cause fall of a government)

-Before I got married, Perak was just another state in Malaysia where I had relatives to go to for occasional holiday – so whatever happens in the state, it really did not impact me much.
-But that was last time – now, I am pretty much very interested on who runs the show in Perak.
+Before I got married, Perak was just another state in Malaysia where I had relatives to go to for occasional holidays – so whatever happens in the state, it really did not impact me much.
+But that was last time – now, I am pretty much very interested in who runs the show in Perak.
 The impact is just too great to be ignored.
 If PR can do well at state level, it gives us, the voters, the confidence that they will do well at federal level too.

-Having 526,000 unregistered voters in Perak is worrying fact – Pakatan Rakyat may lose crucial seats due to missing “support not translated to votes”.
+Having 526,000 unregistered voters in Perak is a worrying fact – Pakatan Rakyat may lose crucial seats due to missing “support not translated to votes”.
 This is something Malaysia Today has highlighted many, many times.

 7,944,274 Malaysians came out to vote out of about 10.8 million registered voters in the March 2008 general election.

 That was about 70% plus.
 This means just under 30% did not bother to vote.
 So that is the number of Malaysians who don’t care.
 And we are not yet including the 4 million plus who did not even register to vote.
 Add that to those who did not vote then about 7.5 million Malaysians did not vote because they don’t care.

 Got that?
 7.9 million Malaysians care and 7.5 million Malaysians don’t care.
 So, do we blame the Malays for the problems facing this country or do we blame the 7.5 million who did not vote for change and are quite happy not doing anything and allowing what is happening to continue happening?